Titustyf/phishing-domain/README.md

 ## 6. Prototype Usage
 ### 6.1.
 Installation Instructions
-1. Download the extension from the Chrome Web Store (or manually load via developer mode).
+1. Git clone the extension.
+2. Replace the GEMINI_API_KEY in background.js,MEASUREMENT_ID and API_SECRET in googleanalytic.js.
+3. Navigate to chrome://extensions/, enable developer mode, and then click "Load unpacked" to select the extension's folder.
 2. Ensure the extension is enabled in your browser settings.

 ### 6.2.
 Usage Instructions